Major (Promotable) Sean J. Gallagher

 (410) 617-2277, firstname.lastname@example.org

-Master Sergeant Anthony R. Yon, Senior Military Instructor
+Master Sergeant James L. Gentile, Senior Military Instructor

-MSG Yon is married and has four children.
+MSG Gentile is married and has two children.

-Captain Joseph A. Mucci, Recruiting Operations Officer / Executive Officer
+Mr. Joseph A. Mucci, Scholarship and Enrollment Officer / Executive Officer

 (410) 617-5179, firstname.lastname@example.org

-CPT Mucci’s military education includes the Armor Officer Basic Course, Maneuver Captain’s Career Course, Unit Movement Officer’s Course, Support Operations Course and the Unit Mobilization Planner Course.
+Mr. Mucci’s military education includes the Armor Officer Basic Course, Maneuver Captain’s Career Course, Unit Movement Officer’s Course, Support Operations Course, Unit Mobilization Planner Course, the SOCC Instructor Trainer Course, and Recruiting Operations Officer Course.

-CPT Mucci’s awards and decorations include the Bronze Star Medal, the Army Commendation Medal (2nd Award), the Army Achievement Medal, the National Defense Service Medal, the Armed Forces Reserve Medal, the Army Service Ribbon, the Overseas Service Ribbon, the Army Reserve Component Overseas Training Ribbon (2nd Award), the Global War on Terrorism Service Medal, the Iraqi Campaign Medal and the Combat Action Badge.
+Mr. Mucci’s awards and decorations include the Bronze Star Medal, the Army Commendation Medal (3rd Award), the Army Achievement Medal, the National Defense Service Medal, the Armed Forces Reserve Medal, the Army Service Ribbon, the Overseas Service Ribbon, the Army Reserve Component Overseas Training Ribbon (2nd Award), the Global War on Terrorism Service Medal, the Iraqi Campaign Medal and the Combat Action Badge.

-CPT Mucci currently serves as the Loyola University Maryland ROTC Battalion Recruiting Operations Officer.
+Mr. Mucci currently serves as the Loyola University Maryland ROTC Battalion Scholarship and Enrollment Officer.
 He is responsible for recruiting, enrollment and managing scholarships.
-He lives in Baltimore and his hobbies include crossfit, running, and reading.
+He lives in Baltimore and his hobbies include CrossFit, running, and reading.

 Captain Hayden Scardina was born and raised in Baton Rouge, Louisiana.
 He graduated from the United States Military Academy at West Point and commissioned as a second lieutenant in 2005.